EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.__

 * Andrew Gelman and Jon Zelner.
-Inference for models with discrete states as occur in epidemiology. (edit from Betancourt: these models require inference over tree spaces).
+Inference for models with discrete states as occur in epidemiology. (edit from Betancourt: these models often require inference over tree spaces).

 * Sebastian.
 MPI design 1: How to make (transformed) data permanent and referable by some symbol which can be serialized over the network.
 That is, the root node must be able to tell the workers "take data X" and that "X" is referring to data which is already on the worker.
 Can we use flyweight singletons?